aigoncharov/telegram-to-rss/README.md

 - `LOGLEVEL` - log level for the app ([supported values](https://docs.python.org/3/library/logging.html#logging-levels)).
 Default: `INFO`
 - `DATA_DIR` - path to store the database, RSS feeds and other static files.
 Default: `user_data_dir` from [platformdirs](https://github.com/platformdirs/platformdirs?tab=readme-ov-file#platformdirs-to-the-rescue)
 - `FEED_SIZE` - size of the RSS feed.
 When your RSS feed grows larger than the limit, older entries are going to be discarded.
 Default: 200.
-- `POLL_BATCH_SIZE` - how many messages we fetch from Telegram every `UPDATE_INTERVAL` seconds.
-Also a number of items we fetch for any new feed.
-Might behave weirdly with the values over 100.
-Could be improved by iterating through Telegram API calls in multiple batches, but I never got to it.
-You know, 20% effort - 80% result :palm_tree: :sunny: :tropical_drink: Default value: 50.
+- `INITIAL_FEED_SIZE` - number of messages we fetch for any new feed on the first run.
+Default value: 50.
 - `UPDATE_INTERVAL` - how often the app should fetch new messages from Telegram and regenerate RSS feeds (in seconds).
 Default: 3600.